speedracr/poodr/README.md

 ## Bundle / devops
 `bundle outdated` lists all outdated gems (without making changes).

+Deploying workflow: Make sure `production` is ready in a CI-tested version!!!
+Steps: come into office, merge master into production, push production and wait for it to go green!
+Then, deploying to production is a matter of single minutes, not 15+min.

 ## Ruby-related
 ### Splat operator
 This is one that takes getting used to: the * splat operator adds spice